libcs-gg/libcs-gg/README.md

 - 👋 Hi, I’m @libcs-gg
-- 👀 I’m interested in DL and Image Processing, and singularity theory in differencial topology and it's applications
+- 👀 I’m interested in DL , Image Processing, singularity theory (in differ. topology and it's applications)
 - 🌱 I’m currently learning DL in Image Processing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...